 Shmuel Meidan joined us in March 2020 as our VP Quality Assurance.
 Previously, from 2013 to March 2020, Mr. Meidan served as the Chief Quality Manager of EPS Technology Ltd., a provider of computers and electronic systems to the defense and industrial markets.
 Prior thereto, he served as a Quality Manager at Elbit Systems ELOP Ltd. (NASDAQ:ESLT), a developer and supplier of airborne, land and naval systems for defense, from 2001 to 2013.
-Mr. Meidan holds a B.Sc.T.E degree in Mechanical Engineering from Tel Aviv University and a B.Sc.T.E degree in Mechanical Technology Education for High Schools from Tel-Aviv University.
+Mr. Meidan holds a B.Sc.T.E degree in Mechanical Engineering from Tel Aviv University and graduate B.Sc.T.E in technological educational from Tel-Aviv University.